bpesquet/bpesquet.github.io/content/talks/kepecs-decision-confidence/index.md

 - Behavioral findings, computational modeling and neural correlates were integrated into a coherent framework for decision confidence.
 - Confidence estimations may be a fundamental and ubiquitous component of decision-making in the brain.
-- Estimating the confidence in a choice is little more complex than calculating the choice itself and within reach of non-humans.
+- Estimating the confidence in a choice is little more complex than calculating the choice itself, and within reach of non-humans.